4nd3r/mkosi-intune/README.md

 Additionally you **must** always login to the container (e.g. after system reboot) to unlock the keyring.

-On login `microsft-edge` user service starts.
-This way you don't have to keep terminal open.
-Service will automatically restart in 3 seconds if you quit Edge or it crashes (I might remove this behavior in the future).

-Before you take deep dive into corporate resources, first check if Edge profile status is "*Sync is on*".
-Otherwise you will be greeted with SSO login and/or recommendation to install Intune and register your device.
+Run `microsoft-edge` to take deep dive into corporate resources, but first check if Edge profile status is "*Sync is on*" or you will be greeted with SSO login and/or recommendation to install Intune and register your device.

 ## Networking